SrNascimento40/chrome-extension-player/README.md

-# daily-word-extension
+# chrome-extension-player
-Chrome extension that play a random music while you navigate.
+Chrome extension that play some music while you navigate.